 Below are just some of the questions we receive most frequently.
 We’ve tried to answer them with as much detail and transparency as possible so that you can make an informed decision when it comes to working with us and/or using our services.
-If you have a query that is not listed below, please do not hesitate to get in touch with us; we’d love to help.
+If you have a query that is not listed below, please visit our knowledge base and do not hesitate to get in touch with us - we’d love to help.

 Around the globe.
 We use distributed infrastructure on redundant servers to ensure worldwide coverage and 99.5% uptime.
 No matter where you are, our cloud-based technology will function flawlessly provided you have a connection to the internet.

 The Interprefy platform has near-zero transmission latency.
 The delay is below 0.2s and is completely unnoticeable, so you don’t have to worry about streaming audio and video across the globe.

 Interprefy uses enterprise-grade security to protect events, meetings, conferences from prying eyes (and ears).

 Audio and video streams are encrypted using 256-bit encryption, while two-factor authentication (2FA) via SMS or email governs access to the tool.

 Yes, for events hosted on Interprefy Connect, Connect Pro, Event or Event Pro, two-factor-authentication can be enabled in the event management interface.

 Interprefy can provide interpretation for Zoom meetings in 3 different ways: Directly on Zoom —participants simply select the language they want to listen to from the globe icon on Zoom and interpretation provided by Interprefy RSI technology will start—or via the Interprefy mobile and desktop apps that your event participants run alongside your Zoom meeting.
 You can see it in action here.

 Costs vary depending on your event type and needs.
 Quotes are tailor-made and several factors are taken into account, as explained here.